BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 The ROS2 publisher is in the ROS_tf2_test folder, make sure the teensy is plugged into the pi for the tf2 messages to be broadcasted!
 To enable the publisher, please build first:

-	-cd /ROS_tf2_test
+	cd /ROS_tf2_test
-	-colcon build
+	colcon build
-	- don't forget to make bash in bashrc: source .../install/setup.bash
-	- to get access to the whole directory name, go into ROS_tf2_test, and run: pwd (this replaces the ...)
+	don't forget to make bash in bashrc: source .../install/setup.bash to get access to the whole directory name, go into ROS_tf2_test, and run: pwd (this replaces the ...)
  or:
 	*If VS code is used, make sure the JSON configurator include path is as the following:

-            -"includePath": [
+             "includePath": [
              "${workspaceFolder}/**",
              "/opt/ros/foxy/include"
 (this should be set up already, but if it's not done, make sure to include the vscode folder generated in the OG microros-teensy code and copy paste it)